5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 - **Observation**: Applying OCLP root patches for the Quadro M2000M results in a critical issue: The root patches brick macOS, preventing the system from booting, even in Safe Mode.
 - **Solution**: Keep the Nvidia Optimus GPU option _enabled_ in the BIOS and avoid applying OCLP root patches for the dGPU.
 This allows the Intel HD 530 iGPU to drive the external display via the DisplayPort, routed through the Quadro M2000M.
-- **Recommendation**: Do not apply OCLP root patches for the Nvidia Quadro M2000M to maintain system bootability and external display functionality.
-Ensure Optimus remains enabled in the BIOS to support display routing.
+- **Recommendation**: Do not apply OCLP root patches for the Nvidia Quadro M2000M.
+Otherwise the system becomes unbootable – even in Safe Mode.
+Ensure Optimus remains enabled in the BIOS to support external displays.

 ### Related issues: Brightness Control and Sleep Functionality